 This emphasis on green energy has made the company popular, ranking No. 1 among utilities in Fortune's 2020 list of Most Admired Companies.

 For an electric utility, NextEra doesn't sport a particularly high dividend yield at just 2.0%.
 But that's just it: NextEra isn't a garden-variety electric utility, and you don't buy it for the yield.
 You buy it because it is a leader in green energy and a stock that is likely to catch the eye of social-responsible investors.

 Atlantica Sustainable Infrastructure

 It's hard to call AY a true "Biden stock."
-That's because it's not a pure play on the American Green New Deal – it's a British company with operations scattered across the globe, though some of those assets are in the U.S. But if you believe that a rising tide lifts all boats and that a massive wave of new investment in green infrastructure will likely boost all stocks in the sector, Atlantica is an interesting play.
+That's because it's not a pure play on America's green-energy hopes – it's a British company with operations scattered across the globe, though some of those assets are in the U.S. But if you believe that a rising tide lifts all boats and that a massive wave of new investment in green infrastructure will likely boost all stocks in the sector, Atlantica is an interesting play.

 AY has a diversified portfolio of renewable energy, natural gas and water assets and – importantly – virtually all of them are operated under long-term contracts.
 Atlantica's assets have a weighted average remaining contract life of 18 years.

 In total, Atlantica's properties have the capacity for 1,496 megawatts of renewable energy, 343 megawatts of natural gas generation capacity, 1,166 miles of electric transmission lines and 10.5 million cubic feet per day of water desalinization assets.

 Atlantica should enjoy a nice run under a greener U.S. administration.
 But apart from the potential capital gains, the stock also sports an attractive dividend yield at 3.8% ... lower than when we first recommended this stock in fall 2020, but attractive nonetheless.
 It's the sort of yield you'd generally expect to find in a traditional energy company, not a sustainable one.